avadacodavra/CURex/README.md

 # CURex
-Asset for doing real time currency conversion
+CURex is an asset for doing real-time currency conversion.

+# Dev Stack used is: -
+HTML | CSS | JavaScript